harrisonpratt/wine-quality/README.md

 print(cor_test_fixed_acidity_red)
 ```

-A small positive correlation suggests that moderate acidity might improve the quality of red wines.
+- Correlation: A small positive correlation (0.1241) suggests that higher fixed acidity is slightly associated with better red wine quality.
+- t-statistic: The t-statistic of 4.996 shows a strong relationship, making the result significant.
+- p-value: The p-value (6.50 × 10⁻⁷) is very small, indicating a statistically significant result.
+The correlation is not likely due to chance.
+- 95% Confidence Interval: The true correlation is likely between 0.0755 and 0.1720 with 95% confidence.

 #### 2. pH vs. Quality (Red Wines)
 - **Correlation coefficient (r)**: -0.0577